Canon 1300D vs 1D Mark II N

 Feature comparison: Canon 1300D vs 1D Mark II N

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1300D and the 1D Mark II N are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II N offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark II N has a higher magnification (0.55x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1300D and Canon 1D Mark II N in connection with corresponding information for a sample of similar cameras.

 |Canon 1300D»||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon 1300D|